Combining No-regret and Q-learning: Experiments

 Another goal of these results is that while the theory behind LONR calls for a regret minimizer with the no-absolute regret property, we seek to understand the performance of various well-known regret minimizers within the LONR framework, which may or may not be no-absolute regret.
 One popular class of no-regret algorithms is Follow-the-Regularized Leader (FoReL) algorithms, of which Multiplicative Weights Update (MWU) is perhaps the best known.
 MWU works by determining a probability distribution over actions by normalizing weights assigned to each action, with the weights equal to the exponential sum of past rewards and a learning rate.
 It satisfies the stronger non-negative regret property and therefore the no-absolute regret property.
 Another algorithm we consider is Optimistic Multiplicative Weights Update (OMWU), which extends MWU with optimism by making the slight adjustment of counting the last value twice each iteration, a change which guarantees not just that the average policy is no-regret, but that the last one (the {\em last iterate}) is as well~\citep{daskalakis2018last}.
 We also consider Regret Matching~\citep{hart2000simple} (RM) algorithms, which are the most widely used regret minimizers in CFR-based algorithms due to their simplicity and, unlike FoReL, lack of parameters.
 With RM, the policy distribution for iteration $t+1$ is selected for actions proportional to the accumulated positive regrets over iterations 0 to $t$.
 Regret Matching+ (RM+) is a variation that resets negative accumulated regret sums after each iteration to zero, and applies a linear weighing term to the contributions to the average strategy~\citep{tammelin2014solving}.
 The current state of the art algorithm, Discounted CFR (DCFR), is a parameterized algorithm generalizing RM+ where the accumulated positive and negative regrets are weighed separately as well the weight assigned to the contribution to the average strategy~\cite{brown2019solving}.
 The parameters used are $\alpha$ = 3/2, $\beta$ = 0 and $\gamma$ = 2, which are the values recommended by the authors.
 All of these variants of RM are known to not have last iterate convergence in general and to not satisfy the non-negative regret property.
 (We do not know whether they satisfy the no-absolute-regret property.)

 In addition to these standard no-regret algorithms, we introduce a new variant of RM called Regret Matching++ (RM++), which updates in a similar fashion to Regret Matching but clips the \textit{instantaneous} regrets at 0.
-That is, if $R^t(a)$ is the regret of action $a$ in round $t$ RM tracks $\sum_t R^t(a)$ while RM++ tracks the upper bound $\sum_t \max(R^t(a),0)$.\footnote{The same idea of clipping instantaneous regrets at 0 has recently been used by actor-critic approaches~\cite{srinivasan2018actor}.} In the appendix we prove that RM++ is in fact a no-regret algorithm.
-The proof is a minor variation of the proof for RM+~\cite{tammelin2015solving}.
-We also demonstrate that RM++ empirically has last iterate convergence in a number of settings.
-This may be of independent interest as unlike OMWU it is not obviously describable as an optimistic version of another regret minimizer.
+That is, if $R^t(a)$ is the regret of action $a$ in round $t$ RM tracks $\sum_t R^t(a)$ while RM++ tracks the upper bound $\sum_t \max(R^t(a),0)$.\footnote{The same idea of clipping instantaneous regrets at 0 has recently been used by actor-critic approaches~\cite{srinivasan2018actor}.} Unlike all other RM variants used, however, RM++ is not a no-regret algorithm.

 Lastly, we present results for the first two versions of LONR we analyzed theoretically: value-iteration style (LONR-V) and with asynchronous updates (LONR-A).
 For LONR-A, while the theory requires states be chosen for update uniformly at random, we instead run it on policy.
 (We add a small probability of a random action, 0.1, to ensure adequate exploration.)
 Our results show that empirically this does not prevent convergence.